 Knowledge Structure Basics

-Knowledge engineering is a practice of creating high-level conceptual models that are capable of explaining structured information occuring within their scope.
+Knowledge engineering is a practice of creating high-level conceptual models that are capable of explaining structured information occurring within their scope.
 This practice is aided by an understanding of how the basic elements of a conceptual model's structure (classes and relations) interact as formal units and what their limitations are.

 Under this topic, we identify four principles: